The Best Rivers In Ontario For Trout And Steelhead

 Fishing on 16 mile creek in Oakville

-Sixteen Mile Creek is a lesser know creek that offers some steelhead and salmon fishing.
+Sixteen Mile Creek is a lesser-known creek that offers some steelhead and salmon fishing.

-This river is less fished because it sits between the more popular Credit river and Bronte creek and also because it tends to get smaller runs of salmon and steelhead.
+This river is less fished because it sits between the more popular Credit River and Bronte Creek and also tends to produce smaller runs of salmon and steelhead.

-It is set in a deep scenic valley in the middle of the city of Oakville.
+It is set in a deep scenic valley in the middle of Oakville.

 It also has some brook trout and brown trout available near the town of Milton and up near Kelso Park in the upper sections.

-The is also a little-known small mouth bass fishery that can be excellent in the lower river once the season opens.
+This is also a little-known smallmouth bass fishery that can be excellent in the lower river once the season opens.

 Carp fishing can also be good down near the mouth of the river.
 Access is good with trails and parks all along the river for those looking to explore this river.